ioccc-src/winner/2019/yang/README.md

 Do you understand how this program works?
 You may have to go over and over the output again.

+If you run into difficultly in understanding the code, you may wish to review the [deobfuscation.html](deobfuscation.html) web page.

 ## Author's remarks: